On the hierarchy of natural theories: The Consistency Strength Hierarchy

 The well-ordering phenomenon persists, taking a very liberal view of what constitutes a ``natural'' theory.
 Note that the theories just cited run the gamut from weak fragments of arithmetic to subsystems of analysis and all the way to strong extensions of set theory.
 These theories come from different areas of mathematics (e.g., arithmetic, analysis, set theory) and often codify different conceptions of mathematics.
 Indeed, many of the natural extensions of set theory that have been investigated are jointly inconsistent, yet comparable according to consistency strength.

 Explaining the contrast between natural axiomatic theories and axiomatic theories in general is widely regarded as a major outstanding conceptual problem in mathematical logic.
-The following passage from a paper of S. Friedman, Rathjen, and Weiermann is representative:

-\begin{displayquote}[S. Friedman, Rathjen, Weiermann \cite{friedman2013slow} p.
-382] The fact that ``natural'' theories, i.e. theories which have something like an ``idea'' to them, are almost always linearly ordered with regard to logical strength has been called one of the great mysteries of the foundations of mathematics. \end{displayquote}
+The following passage is representative: \begin{displayquote}[\cite{friedman2013slow}, p.
+382] The fact that ``natural'' theories, i.e. theories which have something like an ``idea'' to them, are almost always linearly ordered with regard to logical strength has been called one of the great mysteries of the foundations of mathematics. \end{displayquote} One can find similar quotes elsewhere in the literature.
+For instance, Shelah writes that explaining ``the phenomena of linearity of consistency strength'' is a ``logical dream'' \parencite{shelah2002logical}.\footnote{These two quotes emphasize linearity, but other logicians also emphasize well-foundedness \parencite{koellner2010independence}.}

 If it is true that natural axiomatic theories are pre-well-ordered by consistency strength, and not an illusion engendered by a paucity of examples, then one would like to prove that it is true.
 However, the claim that natural axiomatic theories are pre-well-ordered by consistency strength is not a strictly mathematical claim.
 The problem is that we lack a definition of ``natural axiomatic theory.''
 Without a precise definition of ``natural,'' it is not clear how to prove this claim, or even how to state it mathematically.